 Interior spaces in these drawings are characterized by open floor plans and uncluttered layouts.
 Built-in storage solutions help maintain a clean, organized appearance throughout the home.

-Minimalist house sketches often incorporate sustainable elements, such as solar panels or green roofs.
-These features not only enhance the eco-friendly aspect of the design but also add visual interest to the overall composition.
+Minimalist house sketches integrate sustainable elements like solar panels and green roofs.
+These features enhance the eco-friendly nature of the design while elevating the visual appeal of the overall composition.

 2) Victorian Style Mansion